-In focusing on individuals alone, this literature pays little attention to the fact that most economic decisions, especially regarding risk and insurance, are made at the household level.1 Households in advanced economies of the OECD typically rely on one or two individuals who earn the majority of household income through participation in the formal labor market.
+In focusing on individuals alone, this literature pays little attention to the fact that most economic decisions, especially regarding risk and insurance, are made at the household level.1 Households in advanced economies of the Organization for Economic Cooperation and Development (OECD) typically rely on one or two individuals who earn the majority of household income through participation in the formal labor market.
 These earners are mutually dependent on one another but they may also have others (children, elders, or disabled persons) who also depend on them.
-In single earner households there may be a second adult who refrains from entering into the labor market in order to provide household services.
-These individuals depend directly on their partners for money income yet they often care for other dependents and vote.
+In single-earner households, there may be a second adult who refrains from entering into the labor market in order to provide household services.
+These individuals depend directly on their partners for money income, yet they often care for other dependents and vote.